3. Raw data processing#

 3.6.
 Count data representation#

 As one completes initial raw data processing and quality control and moves on to subsequent analyses, it is important to acknowledge and remember that the cell-by-gene count matrix is, at best, an approximation of the sequenced molecules in the original sample.
 At several stages of the raw data processing pipeline, heuristics are applied, and simplifications are made to enable the generation of this count matrix.
 For example, read mapping is imperfect, as is cell barcode correction.
-The accurate resolution of UMIs is particularly challenging, and issues related to UMIs attached to multimapping reads are often ignored, as is the fact that multiple priming sites, particularly among unspliced molecules, can violate the one molecule-to-one UMI relationship that is often assumed.
+Accurately resolving UMIs is particularly challenging, and issues related to UMIs attached to multimapping reads are often overlooked.
+Additionally, multiple priming sites, especially in unspliced molecules, can violate the commonly assumed one molecule-to-one UMI relationship.

 3.7.
 Brief discussion#